Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 Results from this analysis clearly show that the FCGR features are linearly correlated, and that high model capacity degrades performance for classification tasks, as non-linearity is not needed for accurate classification.
 The simple linear models I tested performed better than any of the models shown in Table 2 at low-level taxonomic classification.
 This is a crucial finding, as these linear models are lightweight, faster to train, and require much less computational power to perform.
 In fact, the above models were trained on a laptop GPU, demonstrating their ability to scale.
 The linear models are also much more interpretable for scientists, making them an appealing alternative to the higher-complexity models that dominate FCGR research.

-K-mer counting is fast and requires very little computational resources, and the FCGR generation from the k-mer counts is trivial.
+*K-mer* counting is fast and requires very little computational resources, and the FCGR generation from the *k-mer* counts is trivial.
 The resulting FCGR matrix, stored as a NumPy array, is around ~100 kilobytes—approximately a 1,000-fold reduction in size compared to an average bacterial genome assembly gzipped FASTA file (~1 MB)—and offers even greater reduction potential for larger genomes.
 This vastly improves the portability of these datasets compared to standard genome formats.
 Recent research shows that taxonomic classification can be performed from FCGRs generated directly from sequencing reads, avoiding the need for genome assembly entirely and further reducing the computational requirements of taxonomic classification (de Medeiros et al., 2025).
 Building upon these benefits, Abd-Alhalem et al. (2024) achieved high accuracy in taxonomic classification using sequences as short as 500 base pairs, suggesting broad applications for low-throughput genome data and classification of metagenome-assembled genomes (MAGs).

-The biological implications of these findings suggest that the frequency of short k-mers has sufficient resolution power to capture broad evolutionary trends even at low taxonomic levels, remaining robust across various definitions of a biological strain.
-The underlying biological basis of this relationship remains unclear, but I hypothesize that these k-mer lengths encode important genomic features such as codon usage and bias, repetitive structures, and GC frequency, which appear to be species-specific.
-A widely used tool, JSpecies, implements tetranucleotide frequencies as a method for taxonomic classification—another example of how frequencies of short genomic fragments encode a surprising amount of biological significance.
+The biological implications of these findings suggest that the frequency of short *k-mers* has sufficient resolution power to capture broad evolutionary trends even at low taxonomic levels, remaining robust across various definitions of a biological strain.
+The underlying biological basis of this relationship remains unclear, but I hypothesize that these *k-mer* lengths encode important genomic features such as codon bias, repetitive structures, and GC frequency, which appear to be species-specific.
+A widely used tool, JSpecies (Richter et. al, 2016), implements tetranucleotide frequencies as a method for taxonomic classification—another example of how frequencies of short genomic fragments encode a surprising amount of biological significance.

 ## Conclusion